No Mesh Inguinal Hernia Surgery Fort Myers, Naples, Cape Coral,FL

 Dr. Mohan Desarda observed the hernia repairs of several patients who were operated on by Dr. Robert Tomas

 Hello my name is Dr Robert Tomas and I want to tell you about the best kept secret in hernia surgery called the Desarda technique.
-I have performed over 2000 inguinal hernia surgeries using the Desarda no mesh tension free hernia repair and have had excellent results in which I’ve had a recurrence rate of only 1%.
+I have performed over 3000 inguinal hernia surgeries using the Desarda no mesh tension free hernia repair and have had excellent results in which I’ve had a recurrence rate of only 1%.
 Don’t let your doctor place mesh in your groin when you can repair primary hernias with this Desarda no mesh technique.
-Stop your research and call us today in order to schedule your surgery within 1 to 2 weeks.
+A trip to Fort Myers, Florida is well worth the trip if it means avoiding a piece of mesh being placed in your groin (inguinal hernia) or your body wall (umbilical/ventral hernia).
+Your research should end here and you should call us today in order to schedule your surgery within 1 to 2 weeks.
+You can also press the Make Your Reservation button below and let one of our staff members schedule your free consultation.

 Inguinal Hernias, Groin Hernias, Desarda Hernia Repair